CtrlK

 Suggestions

-Replace or supplement the unverifiable 'npx ruv-swarm' commands with concrete, executable alternatives using standard tools (gh CLI, npm, docker) that Claude can actually run
+Replace or supplement opaque `npx ruv-swarm` commands with verifiable, executable alternatives using standard tools (gh CLI, npm, docker) so Claude can actually execute the steps.

 DimensionReasoningScore